tilburgsciencehub/website/content/building-blocks/configure-your-computer/automation-and-workflows/awscli.md

 ---
 title: "Set up the AWS Client"
-description: "A command-line interface for using Amazing Web Services"
+description: "Learn how to install the command-line interface for using Amazing Web Services."
 keywords: "AWS, CLI, command line, terminal, command"
 #weight: 1
 #date: 2020-11-11T22:02:51+05:30